 To date, the Second Life initiative has developed two

-mini-building types – the Line and the Mat – each of which is suited to an
+mini-building types, the Line and the Mat, each of which is

-existing building scale.
+suited to an existing building type and size.
 The interim program for each of the

-mini-buildings is identified based on the needs of the local community and is designed to
+mini-buildings is identified based on the needs of the community and is designed

-The Line is a freestanding mini-building that was developed for the Second Life initiative in New York.
-It allows for the creation of work and community spaces within vast, vacant spaces—such as formerly industrial, infrastructural, or civic buildings —without requiring extensive renovations of the entire structure.
+The Line is a freestanding mini-building that was developed for the Second Life initiative.
+It creates work and learning rooms within vast, vacant, or empty spaces—such as formerly industrial buildings or empty retail storefronts—without requiring extensive renovations while meeting Healthy Building standards.

-The Mat is an innovative approach to vacant homes and developed as part of the Second Life initiative.
-It allows users to convert formerly residential—and thus smaller—buildings with inadequate structural integrity into dynamic spaces for local businesses and community organizations.
-The approach defines building elements that are permanent and those that are designed for interim use.
+The Mat is an approach to vacant homes and developed as part of the Second Life initiative.
+It allows users to convert formerly residential—and thus smaller—buildings with inadequate structural integrity into dynamic spaces for local businesses or community use.
+This approach defines building elements that are permanent and those that are designed for interim use.

-The open floor framing system consists of modular wood components, which streamline the construction process, minimize costs and reduce the need for skilled labor.
-This open framework stabilizes the existing structure while supporting open-air rooms.
-The rooms are enclosed in visually permeable mesh screens and are semi-climatized with radiant floors and thermal curtains.
-Since they are suspended from the frame, the entire building footprint below remains accessible for gatherings of all sizes.
-Once permanent occupancy has been established, the rooms can be readily uninstalled while leaving the floor framing system intact for the new owner.
+The open floor framing system consists of modular wood components that streamline the construction process, minimize costs, and reduce the need for skilled labor.
+This open framework stabilizes the existing structure while supporting rooms for small groups, if necessary, even to separate themselves.
+The rooms are enclosed in visually permeable panels that are operable and are semi-climatized with radiant heating and thermal curtains.
+Once permanent occupancy has been established, these rooms can be uninstalled while leaving the floor framing structure intact.

-Project Team: Phu Hoang, Rachely Rotem, Jiri Vala, Zhenwei Zhong, Shu Du
+Project Team: Phu Hoang, Rachely Rotem, Jiri Vala, Tom Sterling, Zhenwei Zhong, Shu Du